 Ahh, December – the most magical month of the year.
 There are lots of ways to get into the holiday spirit here in New Orleans.
 Hang out with Kris Kringle at NOLA Christmas Fest, or go caroling in Jackson Square.
 Marvel at the holiday lights in Celebration in the Oaks, LUNA Fête, or the gorgeously decorated, historic Roosevelt Hotel.
-However you choose to spend the season, be sure to find one last way to celebrate the Tricentennial year.
-2018 is going out with a bang – here’s what to do this December in New Orleans.
+Here’s what to do this December in New Orleans.

 1. Head to Lafayette Square for LUNA Fête

-From Dec.
-6-9, the Arts Council New Orleans creates a visionary wonderland in downtown New Orleans, and this year, it’s going to be bigger and better than ever.
-LUNA Fête, now in its fifth year, is free and open to the public and includes light projections, illuminated installations, and more as it explores new technology each year.
+From December 12-15, 2019, the Arts Council New Orleans will create a visionary wonderland in downtown New Orleans, and this year, it’s going to be bigger and better than ever.
+LUNA Fête, now in its sixth year, is free and open to the public and includes light projections, illuminated installations, and more as it explores new technology each year.
 In addition to the art installations, there will be a nightly arts market, drinks, and food from local vendors.
 This interactive festival is great for the whole family, so bring the kids on down to Lafayette Square.

 2. Enter into a Winter Wonderland at the Roosevelt Hotel